-Registration Open January 2025
+Registration Open January 2026

 We’re so excited to spend another summer season having fun and learning in the outdoors with our campers.
+Registration opens Jan.
+22, 2026, at 7:30 am.
+We can’t wait to share another season of outdoor adventures with you.

-Registration for Summer Camp will not open until the dates/times listed above but our School Year programs are currently open for registration.
+Registration for Summer Camp will not open until the dates/times listed above, but our School Year programs are currently open for registration.

 This includes: